NewsInSA

 EFF demands president withdraw appointment of non-cabinet member as acting minister within 48 hours

-Constitutional law experts warn this challenge could rewrite the rulebook for South Africa's seventh administration.
-A court ruling against the presidency would:
+Constitutional law experts warn that this legal challenge could redefine executive boundaries in South Africa’s seventh administration.
+A ruling against the presidency would:

-• Restrict future acting appointments to cabinet members only
+• Restrict future acting appointments exclusively to cabinet members

-• Force immediate reshuffles of all non-compliant interim positions
+• Require immediate reshuffles of all non-compliant interim positions

-• Establish binding precedent affecting all government departments
+• Establish a binding precedent affecting all government departments

-The outcome may determine whether South Africa's constitutional framework can withstand the pressures of coalition governance—or if loopholes will enable executive overreach in this new political era.
+The outcome may determine whether South Africa’s constitutional framework can withstand the pressures of coalition governance—or if loopholes will allow executive overreach in this new political era.

 Related Articles